BillDH2k/Hackintosh-HP-Z440-Z640-Z840-OpenCore/README.md

 **What Works:**

-- Everything, except Sleep/Wake (This is a workstation setup, but should be an easy fix).
+- Everything, except Sleep/Wake (This is a workstation setup.
+Disable Sleep from macOS System Preference)

 **EFI Folder**